Gov Alia approves 65 years retirement or 40 years service for Benue teachers

 Recall that the immediate past Governor of the State, Chief Samuel Ortom had in May before his exit signed the Bill extending the exit ages of teachers including those in tertiary institutions which set the new retirement age at 65 while the length of service was fixed at 40 years depending on which comes first.

-According a statement by the Chief Press Secretary to the Governor, Tersoo Kula, which was made available to newsmen weekend in Makurdi, the approval was contained in a circular signed by the Head of Service, Dr. Moses Ode.
+According a statement by the Chief Press Secretary to the Governor, Tersoo Kula, the approval was contained in a circular signed by the Head of Service, Dr. Moses Ode.

 According to the statement, “the new implementation takes effect from May, 2023, following the enactment of the Harmonized Retirement Age for Teachers by the Benue State House of Assembly, which was signed into law by the outgone administration.